kshitijnatu/Queen-City-Connect/README.md

 - Edit or delete existing events using the respective options.
 - Sign up or log in to access user-specific features like creating and managing events.
 - Upload images for events.
+- Rate limiting is applied to login attempts to prevent abuse.

 ## Project Structure